Meet some of our BCNC families and read their stories below.

 Bhurin Sead’s Story: From Teaching Artist to Performing Artist

-Bhurin Sead got involved with BCNC as a teaching artist between 2011 and 2013, teaching theater workshops for the Josiah Quincy School after school program and BCNC summer youth program.
-The workshops explored storytelling through music, writing and nonverbal physical theater and challenged students to discover their artistic voice through creating work of their own.
-The opportunity to have worked under the guidance of BCNC with the youth of the community and other artists and mentors was an inspiring experience that Bhurin continues to carry with him today.
+Bhurin Sead worked at BCNC from 2011 to 2013, teaching theater workshops for the Josiah Quincy School’s after school program and BCNC’s summer youth program.
+The workshops explored storytelling through music, writing, and nonverbal physical theater.
+Bhurin challenged students to discover their artistic voice through their own creative expression.
+This experience at BCNC with the youth, artists and other mentors continues to inspire Bhurin to this day.

 Yanyi “Emily” Weng’s Story: Finding a Home in New Place

 When Yanyi “Emily” Weng and her family immigrated to Boston from China in 2003, none of the family spoke English.
 Shortly after Yanyi’s father came to BCNC for English classes, he was diagnosed with cancer and passed away in November 2003.
 Yanyi recalls the deep sense of loneliness, “That winter felt extremely cold because my mother, little brother, and I were left in a strange place barely knowing the language.”
 However, BCNC became a place of support for the family: Yanyi’s mother Chunye would learn English, child development and parenting.
 “BCNC taught me how to work with the school system to help my children,” said Chunye, whose son has hearing loss.